 RIO DE LOS ANGELES WETLANDS

 Rio de Los Angeles State Park was created on the site of an old rail yard (Taylor Yard) in Los Angeles’s Glassell Park neighborhood.
-The 24 hectare park includes a 1.5 hectare wetlands, The Rio de Los Angeles Wetlands.
+The 24-hectare park includes a 1.5-hectare wetland, The Rio de Los Angeles Wetlands.
 The “artificial” wetlands are managed by the Department of Parks & Recreation and maintained by North East Trees.
 Whilst the park includes a popular playground and soccer field, the wetlands to their west feel more isolated than they actually are.